Why write this

 what I (want to) write about

-I have a few writing ideas (“themes”) for this blog.
-This part of the post is subject to future edits as the topic evolves.
+I have a few writing ideas (“themes”) for this blog, which will probably change over time.
 In any case, all errors are mine.

 - scicomm, or communicating science: Writing up my published research for non-specialist audiences

 - analyses, or analyzing language data: Verbose walkthroughs of the analyses in my papers, posters, and talks.
 I try to share this kind of thing in my OSF repository, though most of what’s there is supplementary to the papers, and doesn’t stand alone.

 - tutorials, or corpus phonetics tutorials of all shapes and sizes: These posts could be full-fledged tutorials where I explore a question with an open-access or web-scraped data set.
 Or they might be a small snippet of code that does something useful.

 - keysmash, or anything that reads more like an opinion piece or otherwise doesn’t fit into the above categories.
 Time will tell if I use this option, but lkdjfoijfgid I like the name.